Bank of America Student Credit Card Review

-The BankAmericard Cash Rewards for Students Visa offers an online exclusive $100 cash rewards bonus for new cardholders who make at least $500 in purchases with the first 90 days.
-You earn 3% and 2%, on the first $1,500 in combined gas and grocery store purchases each quarter, respectively.
+The BankAmericard Cash Rewards for Students Visa offers an online exclusive $200 cash rewards bonus for new cardholders who make at least $500 in purchases with the first 90 days.
+You earn 3% and 2%, on the first $2,500 in combined gas and grocery store purchases each quarter, respectively.
 All other purchases earn 1% cash back.
-In addition, you can earn a 10% bonus when you redeem your cash back into a Bank of America checking or savings account.
-So, if you redeem $25 in cash rewards, you’ll receive a $27.50 deposit into your account.

 Comparison: The BankAmericard Cash Rewards for Students Visa has a longer introductory APR and more consistent reward earnings than the Discover it for Students.
 The Discover it offers a free FICO every month and provides the option to freeze your credit card to prevent unauthorized purchases.

-The BankAmericard Travel Rewards for Students offers an online-exclusive 20,000 bonus points for new cardholders who make at least $1,000 in purchases within the first 90 days of account opening.
-(The introductory bonus was previously 10,000 bonus points for spending $1,000 in the first three months) These points are worth a $200 statement credit towards travel purchases.
-Purchases earn 1.5 points for every dollar spent and 10% bonus points if you have an active Bank of America account.
+The BankAmericard Travel Rewards for Students offers an online-exclusive 25,000 bonus points for new cardholders who make at least $1,000 in purchases within the first 90 days of account opening.
+(The introductory bonus was previously 10,000 bonus points for spending $1,000 in the first three months) These points are worth a $250 statement credit towards travel purchases.
+Purchases earn 1.5 points for every dollar spent.
 There’s no limit on the number of points you can earn and points don’t expire.

 One of the few travel rewards credit cards for students, the BankAmericard Travel Rewards for Students Visa has no foreign transaction fee, making it a good option for students who plan to spend a semester or two studying abroad.